Hilde Meisel: How to conquer Hitler

-Writing as Hilda Monte, Meisel and Fritz Eberhard published How to Conquer Hitler – A Plan of Economic and Moral Warfare of the Nazi Home Front.
-It is believed that the greater portion was written by Eberhard.
+In March 1942, Hilda Monte and Hellmut von Rauschenpalt (= Fritz Eberhard) published How to Conquer Hitler – A Plan of Economic and Moral Warfare of the Nazi Home Front.
+Monte specifically signed Chapter 10, which deals with educational issues.

-Meisel anglicised the spelling of her name from Hilde to Hilda.
-In her German manuscripts, however, she continued to use the original spelling.
-When she felt fearful about using her real name, she abbreviated it or used "Hilda Olday".

-Fritz Eberhard mentioned his association with Meisel in exile in England.
+In the 1970s, Rauschenplat mentioned his association with Monte in exile in England.

 The outbreak of the war was a turning point in my work in exile.
 I separated myself from the organization, from the ISK at that point.
 After that, I was not political, but rather worked with unions; so then, in England, I was a political loner.
 My admission ticket, to speak, to a more tolerable and fertile life in exile, was a book which I had written with Hilde Monte very soon after the war began because of previously ongoing preparations.
 She left Germany just one day before the outbreak of war, but had previously been in England.
 She had recently experienced the psychological situation of the population in Germany.
-This book, How to conquer Hitler, gave advice on the economic and psychological war against Hitler.
+This book, How to Conquer Hitler, gave advice on the economic and psychological war against Hitler.
 This book had magnificent reviews; the book is a rarity, since most of the edition happened to be in a warehouse at the port when it was destroyed by Nazi bombs.
 Even if, as a result, the book never became very widespread, some important people did know of it, and so many doors opened for me.

 Leaves the ISK

-In autumn 1939, feeling that the ISK was not being militant enough against the Nazis, Meisel left the ISK along with Fritz Eberhard and Hans Lehnert (1899–1942).
-Even during the war, Meisel kept trying to go to Germany.
+In April 1939, Monte leaves the ISK due to differences with Willi Eichler regarding her work assignments.
+Hellmut von Rauschenplat followed later that year for his own personal reasons.